StreamElements/docs/src/content/docs/overlays/custom-widget.md

 ### Custom Code Editor

-The Custom Code Editor is a powerful tool that allows you to write custom code in the Overlay Editor.
-For more information about the Custom Code Editor, please refer to the [Code Editor](/overlays/widget-structure) article.
+Custom code is written in the Overlay Editor's Code Editor — see the [Code Editor](/overlays/widget-structure) article for the tabs and structure.

 ## SE_API